saj0802/saj0802/README.md

-- 👋 Hi, I’m @saj0802
+- 👋 Hi, I’m Saj
 - 👀 I’m interested in learning to code } aiming for a career in Product Management (sounds weirdly contradictory I know !
 But that's where I'm heading !)
-- 🌱 I’m currently learning SQL
+- 🌱 I’m currently learning SQL + taking on the AppAcademy Bootcamp
 - 💞️ I’m looking to collaborate on open-source code
 - 📫 How to reach me } sa.j@windowslive.com